-As the Civil War ended in 1865 it paved the way for extensive growth, to what we know as the Gilded Age.
-The Gilded Age was a period of expansive growthReal wages were increasing which caught the eye of European immigrants. .
+When people think about the Civil War, one common thought is the casualties that occurred.
+Albeit there were mass casualties, there were positive outcomes to the war.
+As the Civil War ended in 1865 it paved the way for extensive growth, which lead to what we know as the Gilded Age.
+The Gilded Age was a period of expansive economic growth.
+Real wages were increasing which caught the eye of European immigrants.
+As the American economy flourished, Europeans did whatever it took to immigrate to the United States.
 “The rise of industrialism and the corrupt interplay of business and politics strike the key themes in the Gilded Age” as the authors of The American Promise: A Concise History, Volume 2 point out.
 Just as elementary physics, thanks to Newton, has taught us that there is an equal and opposite reaction, there was just that for the Gilded Age.
+The Jim Crow laws extended beyond blacks, and affected women and immigrants, too.
+When a country or business experiences rapid growth there can be some negative affects, but it in the end it can help make a stronger and more resilient people.
+In the garment industry “there is always liability of getting the fingers jammed or caught.
+For the first three times the wounds are dressed without charge.
+After that the person injured must pay expenses.”
+Garment industry workers were predominantly women who worked for low wages and endured poor working conditions.
+As the government took a stronger look at occupational safety, they uncovered concerning issues, but these issues are the reason today we have safer work environments, and in turn, safer products.
+For America, it defined its path that is seen today.

-Americadefined its path that is seen today.
-There was considerable innovation, most notably in high volume.
-It was during this period Henry Ford started producing the historic Model T. Henry Ford with the Model T, Samuel Insull with the introduction of electrical transmission, amongst a plethora of others, created disruptive products that interconnected individuals spanning farther than ones mind could imagine.
+There was considerable innovation, most notably in high volume products.
+It was during this period Henry Ford started producing the historic Ford Model T. Henry Ford with the Model T, Samuel Insull with the introduction of electrical transmission, amongst a plethora of others, created disruptive products that interconnected individuals spanning farther than ones mind could imagine.
+No longer was an individual limited to nearby geographic areas; one could travel further than they ever imagined.
+This transcended beyond transportation to how people sent and received information.

 Most individuals receive their information from major publications but what does one do when they cannot trust the view that is represented?
 Muckrakers, such as Jacob Riis, provided through investigative journalism the raw facts of what was happening.
 The muckrakers of the day had a large influence on how labor laws, public health and public perception changed over the years.
 Jacob Riis, for example, made the startling facts of tenements in New York back in the early 1900s among other things as well.
 The tenements that the poor, often women, children and immigrants stayed in were cramped, dark and lacked proper ventilation.
 The points brought up by Riis about tenements raises health concerns, among a variety of other things.
-There was as an increase in alcoholism among the poor, in turn violence towards children and womenincrease in public expenditure in the justice system.
-This vicious cycle was unseen by most during this period however if it were not for muckrakers such as Riis than public opinion may not outcr towards better health and standards of living.
+There was as an increase in alcoholism among the poor, in turn violence towards children and women.
+The end result was an increase in public expenditure in the justice system.
+This vicious cycle was unseen by most during this period; however, if it were not for muckrakers, such as Riis, than the public opinion may not have outcried towards better health and standards of living.